Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/sqli/01-In-Band-SQLi.md

 - Implement proper error handling (don't show DB errors to users)
 - Apply principle of least privilege for DB accounts
 - Use web application firewalls (WAFs)

+Explain Error Based and Union Based a bit more